JustinaRaz/Language-Visual-Analytics/README.md

     source ./env/bin/activate
     ```

-4. Run both Python scripts:

-    - The following code will execute the Python script for training a **logistic classifier** on the data:
+4. Run the Python script.
+Make sure to also specify the name of the *csv* file, the artist's name and a word:

     ```python
-        python src/script-2-1.py
+    python src/script-3.py spotify.csv ABBA love
     ```

-    - The following code will execute the Python script for training a **neural network** on the data:

-        ```python
-        python src/script-2-2.py
-        ```
+    In this case, I am specifying that my dataset is called *spotify.csv*, I am interested in song lyrics by *ABBA*, and would like to find the percentage of ABBA's songs related to *love*.

 5. Finally, once the script has finished running, deactivate the virtual environment:

     ```
     deactivate
     ```
-    The output files will be stored and found in the folder called ```out```.

 ## 3. Output summary

-The ```out``` folder will contain two scripts with logistic regression (*log_reg_report.csv*) and neural network's (*neural_report.csv*) classification reports.
-Subfolder ```models``` will contain both models and their vectorizers.

-The classification reports of both models indicate approximately similar classification quality.
-In both cases, models seem to classify text as being *fake* or *true* pretty well, with *F1-score* resulting in 0.86 - 0.87 for both classification models.
+Once both scripts have finished running, the main output can be seen in the terminal.
+Based on the inputs specified above, the output looks as below:

+**76.99% of ABBA's songs contain words related to love.**

 ## 4. Ways of improvement

 As with any programming task, there are always ways of how the code or the analysis can be improved.
-Here are a few points on how the code/analysis could be improved:
+Here are some ways how the code/analysis could be improved:

-- Provide the user with more flexibility, for example, allow the user to input their own choice for hidden layers for neural network classification model.
-Additionally, allowing the user to specify the name of the dataset could make the code usable on other datasets.
 - Create more (separate current functions into smaller ones) predefined functions in **functions.py**, which could potentially help in debugging the errors, once these arise.
+- These simplified functions would also allow to monitor environmental impact of the code in a more detailed way.

 ## 5. CodeCarbon tracking